DTA3 MSCA Research Fellow

 - Experience of studying or undertaking research in a different country (desirable)

-- An Honours degree in a relevant academic subject (equivalent to UK upper second or first class) OR Masters level degree in a relevant academic subject OR An Honours degree with a Lower Second Class grade combined with a postgraduate Masters Degree at Merit.
+- Honours degree in a relevant academic subject (equivalent to UK 2:1 or first class) OR Masters degree in a relevant academic subject OR An Honours degree with a Lower Second Class grade combined with postgraduate Masters Degree at Merit.

 - The above qualifications are provided as a guide only see https://unialliance.ac.uk/dta/cofund/programmes-and-projects/